romans-adi/romans-adi/README.md

 Journeys, both on the road and in the code, reflect the balance I ardently maintain in life.
 I've covered a comparable distance hitchhiking as the hours dedicated to coding.

-I honed my skills at Microverse, an online coding school, collaborating with a diverse cohort of developers.
+I honed my skills at online coding school, collaborating with a diverse cohort of developers.
 This experience has equipped me with a solid foundation in software development principles.
 My portfolio is a testament to my ability to construct high-quality web solutions, blending engaging user experiences with a keen eye for UI/UX design.

-As I actively seek new software engineering opportunities, I bring a resolute commitment, unwavering adaptability, and an insatiable appetite for discussing how my skills can elevate your team.

-I invite you to connect, setting the stage for us to explore the possibilities of collaboration, ultimately steering toward achieving exceptional results together.

 # 💻 Tech Stack